 Excess reimbursement is reimbursement greater than allowable amounts.
 If the employee doesn't return excess reimbursements within a reasonable period of time, these excess amounts are taxable to the employee.
 The most common circumstance would be a case in which you give an employee an advance before they leave for a trip, and the expenses during the trip are less than the amount advanced.

 A reasonable period of time for a return of excess reimbursements is determined by the IRS as, for example:

 - An advance received within 30 days of the time of the expense.

 - The employee furnishes an adequate account of expenses within 60 days after they were paid or incurred.

 - The employee returns any excess reimbursement within 120 days after it was paid or incurred.

-- The employee is given a statement (at least quarterly) that request return or adequate accounting for outstanding advances, and the employee complies within 120 days after receiving the statement.
+- The employee is given a statement (at least quarterly) that requests a return or adequate accounting for outstanding advances, and the employee complies within 120 days after receiving the statement.

 Accountable Plan Affect and Business Taxes

 Whether these expenses are made within an accountable plan doesn't directly affect your ability to deduct these expenses on your business tax return.
 But you still must provide adequate documentation to prove these expenses were business-related.

 For travel reimbursements, for example, you can deduct the expense on the appropriate line on your business tax return.
 For example, for meals and entertainment expenses, use line 24b of Schedule C (for sole proprietors or single-member LLC's.)